david-1-nguyen/Sassy-Production-in-Mern-Stack/README.md

 # Sassy-Production-in-Mern-Stack
 Rewriting sassynailsoakland.com in the mern stack.
 Using ReactJS for frontend development.
-Backend handled by apollo server, mongoose for database communication with MongoDB, and JS.
+Backend handled by apollo server, mongoose for database communication with MongoDB.

 Features to be ported over: